ruimarinho/dotfiles/README.md

 ## Next steps

 * Some zim modules need to converted into upstream pull requests.
-* Add default handlers and applications configuration for certain file types ([duti](http://duti.org) is not working on macOS 10.14).
+* Add default handlers and applications configuration for certain file types with ([duti](https://github.com/moretension/duti) or equivalent.